JetBrains/amper/docs/src/getting-started/ide-setup.md

 ??? question "Do I need to use IntelliJ IDEA?"

     Amper is a command line tool that stands on its own, so using IntelliJ IDEA is not required.
-    If you prefer to work directly with the terminal or in another IDE, head over to the [Amper CLI](cli.md) section.
+    If you prefer to work directly with the terminal or in another IDE, check out the [Amper CLI](../cli/index.md).

     However, to make the most out of Amper and its toolability, we recommend using IntelliJ IDEA.
     There are tons of diagnostics and quick fixes that make your life a bliss when working with Amper.